grahlie/grunt-wordpress-starter/README.md

 If you are new to this repo you should first take a look at the config.json file where you can find every settings used across different instances.
 After that you should take a look at run.sh and you can fire it up by running ./run.sh dev

+When running your website in production you need to create a copy of your config file named `config.prod.json` and run ./run.sh production

 ## _s
 I dont take any credit for this starter theme instead visit http://underscores.me for more information.